 Whether your ice skating skills are sick or a bit basic, you'll still find Europe’s ice rinks as magical as ever this Christmas.
-Also, it’s not just during the festive period that you can get your skates on, as there are plenty of times to skate in January and February.
+Also, it’s not just during the festive period that you can get your skates on, as there will be plenty of opportunities in January and February as well.
 Here's a round-up of the best ice skating rinks to twirl around in 2017 and beyond.

 Somerset House, London